ray-project/ray/doc/source/serve/grpc-guide.md

 and [`ray.serve.start`](https://docs.ray.io/en/releases-2.7.0/serve/api/doc/ray.serve.start.html#ray.serve.start) API
 both support starting Serve with gRPC proxy.
-There are two options related to Serve's gRPC proxy, `grpc_port` and `grpc_servicer_functions`. `grpc_port` is the port for gRPC proxies to listen on.
+There are two options related to Serve's gRPC proxy, `grpc_port` and `grpc_servicer_functions`. `grpc_port` is the port for gRPC proxies to listen.
 It defaults to 9000. `grpc_servicer_functions` is a list of import paths for gRPC `add_servicer_to_server` functions to add to Serve’s gRPC proxy.
 It also serves as the flag to determine whether to start gRPC server.
 Default empty list, meaning no gRPC server will be started.